hagemon/ifz/README.md

 ### executor.py

-A wrapper for executing `idb` commands to perform core functions such as listing avaliable devices and apps, booting devices, launching apps, fetching UI layouts and simulating touch events.
+A wrapper for executing `idb` commands to perform core functions such as listing available devices and apps, booting devices, launching apps, fetching UI layouts and simulating touch events.

 Executor is utilized in a singleton manner.
-Just `from executor import executor` to use thses APIs.
+Just `from executor import executor` to use these APIs.

 ### main.py